nicholasf/inkling/README.txt

 Tree:

-A tree UI presents the arrangement of all types in the system, letting users drag and drop types, create news ones, edit them, etc..
+A tree UI presents the arrangement of all types in the system, letting users drag and drop inklings, create news ones, edit them, etc..

 Permissioning: